TMGron/MCM2027/_pages/welcome.md

 -->

 * Presenters, please upload your slides using this Google form: [tinyurl.com/MCM2025Slides](https://tinyurl.com/MCM2025Slides)  at least two hours before your talk.
-* To view slides that presenters have shared, see [list of links to shared slides](https://tinyurl.com/MCMPublicSlides)
+* To view slides that presenters have shared, see list of links to shared slides: [tinyurl.com/MCMPublicSlides](https://tinyurl.com/MCMPublicSlides).
 * [Register here for MCM 2025](https://mailchi.mp/mcm2025chicago/mcm-2025-conference-registration).
 All participants must register.
   * Paid registrants who withdraw from MCM 2025 may request
     * A full refund of their registration fees on or before June 29, and